-- 1. Applications will be considered at the relevant Area Committee on the date in the chart on page 1 - 2.
-Applicants will be notified of the outcome within five working days of the committee date - 3.
-Successful applicants will be required to sign grant agreements and provide any outstanding information before the funding is released - 4.
+- 1. Applications will be considered at the relevant Area Committee see page 1 - 2.
+Applicants will be notified of the outcome within five working days of the committee date

+- 3. Successful applicants will be required to sign grant agreements and provide any outstanding information before the funding is released - 4.
 There is no right to appeal against grant award decisions.